Road To AZ-204 - Creating Azure App Service Web Apps

 Why diagnostics logging?

-Diagnostics logging is a vital part of any Web Application operation, with logs you may troubleshoot exceptions, non-exception errors, alerts, warnings, and also, track the user experience in order to improve it.
+Diagnostics logging is a vital part of any Web Application operation, with logs you may troubleshoot exceptions, non-exception errors, alerts, and warnings, and also, track the user experience in order to improve it.

-With Azure Diagnostics Logging you may log:
+With Azure Diagnostics Logging you may log.

-• Application events generated by your app;
+• Application events generated by your app.

 • Web Server logging, with a raw version of requests made to your app.
 Only available for the Windows platform.